 A complete text of the Complaint will be published by The Beaufort Tribune as soon as it can be obtained from the court.

 Editor’s Note: Graham Bowen Trask, the owner of the two companies that are the plaintiffs in this lawsuit, is the son of the Editor/Publisher of The Beaufort Tribune.
-The Editor/Publisher has no ownership interest in the two plaintiff companies.
+Neither The Beaufort Tribune nor its Editor/Publisher has any ownership interest in the two plaintiff companies.